Help! My Cocker Spaniel's Not Sleeping At Night!

 I have read all your suggestions for helping a cocker who's not sleeping well, and I totally agree.
-However, I am in an apartment complex and there is no space to put her that a neighbor would not hear her crying.
+However, I am in an apartment complex and there is no space to put her that a neighbour would not hear her crying.
 This means that I can't just ignore her in the hope that she would just cry it out and go back to sleep.

 She is perfectly potty trained and crate trained and currently sleeps in her crate by my bed that is covered and has baby blankets and a toy inside.